openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
+    3. Enable dedicated analytics DB
-    3. Add 3 nodes with controller role
+    4. Add 3 nodes with controller role
-    4. Add 2 nodes with "compute" and "Storage-cinder" roles
+    5. Add 2 nodes with "compute" and "Storage-cinder" roles
-    5. Add a node with "contrail-config" and "contrail-db" roles
+    6. Add a node with "contrail-config", "contrail-analytics-db" and "contrail-db" roles
-    6. Add a node with "contrail-db", "contrail-control" roles
+    7. Add a node with "contrail-db", "contrail-analytics-db", "contrail-control" roles
-    7. Add a node with "contrail-db", "contrail-analytics" roles
+    8. Add a node with "contrail-db", "contrail-analytics" roles
-    8. Configure VLAN on network interfaces
+    9. Configure VLAN on network interfaces
-    9. Deploy cluster with plugin
+    10. Deploy cluster with plugin
-    9. Run contrail health check tests
+    11. Run contrail health check tests
-    11. Run OSTF tests
+    12. Run OSTF tests

 Expected results